Max von Laue: Education

-Career
+Career and research

-He was a Privatdozent in Berlin and an assistant to Planck.
-He also met Albert Einstein for the first time; their friendship contributed to the acceptance and development of Einstein's theory of relativity.
-Laue continued as assistant to Planck until 1909.
-In Berlin, he worked on the application of entropy to radiation fields and on the thermodynamic significance of the coherence of light waves.
+In 1906, Laue became a Privatdozent at the University of Berlin.
+There, he met Albert Einstein for the first time; their friendship contributed to the acceptance and development of Einstein's theory of relativity.
+At Berlin, he worked on the application of entropy to radiation fields and on the thermodynamic significance of the coherence of light waves.

-From 1909 to 1912, Laue was a Privatdozent at the Institute for Theoretical Physics, under Arnold Sommerfeld, at LMU.
-During the 1911 Christmas recess and in January 1912, Paul Peter Ewald was finishing the writing of his doctoral thesis under Sommerfeld.
-It was on a walk through the Englischer Garten in Munich in January, that Ewald told Laue about his thesis topic.
+In 1909, Laue became a Privatdozent at the University of Munich.
+During the 1911 Christmas recess and in January 1912, Paul Peter Ewald was finishing the writing of his doctoral thesis under Arnold Sommerfeld.
+It was on a walk through the Englischer Garten (English Garden) in Munich in January, that Ewald told Laue about his thesis topic.
 The wavelengths of concern to Ewald were in the visible region of the spectrum and hence much larger than the spacing between the resonators in Ewald's crystal model.
-Laue seemed distracted and wanted to know what would be the effect if much smaller wavelengths were considered.
-In June, Sommerfeld reported to the Physikalische Gesellschaft of Göttingen on the successful diffraction of X-rays by Laue, Paul Knipping and Walter Friedrich at LMU, for which Laue would be awarded the Nobel Prize in Physics, in 1914.
-While at Munich, he wrote the first volume of his book on relativity during the period 1910 to 1911.
+He seemed distracted and wanted to know what would be the effect if much smaller wavelengths were considered.
+In June, Sommerfeld reported to the Physical Society of Göttingen on the successful diffraction of X-rays by Laue, Paul Knipping, and Walter Friedrich at Munich, which earned Laue the Nobel Prize in Physics in 1914.
+While at Munich, he wrote the first volume of his book on relativity during 1910–1911.

-In 1912, Laue was called to the University of Zurich as an extraordinarius professor of physics.
-Upon his father's elevation to the ranks of hereditary nobility in 1913, he became 'Max von Laue'.
-A new professor extraordinarius chair of theoretical physics had been created in 1914 at the University of Berlin.
-He was offered the position but turned it down, and it was offered to Max Born.
-But Born was in the army until WW I ended, and before he had occupied the chair, Laue changed his mind and accepted the position.

-From 1914 to 1919, Laue was at the University of Frankfurt as ordinarius professor of theoretical physics.
-He was engaged in vacuum tube development, at the University of Würzburg, for use in military telephony and wireless communications from 1916.
+In 1912, Laue became Professor of Physics at the University of Zurich, and in 1914 was appointed Ordinarius Professor of Theoretical Physics at the University of Frankfurt.
+From 1916, he was engaged in vacuum tube development at the University of Würzburg for use in military telephony and wireless communication.